 - Record AEs as described in Section 8.3. - Review the participant's reactogenicity e-diary data.
 If the participant is part of the reactogenicity subset, review the participant's reactogenicity e-diary data.
-Collect stop dates of any reactogenicity e-diary events ongoing on the last day that the reactogenicity e-diary was completed and record stop dates in the CRF if required. - Record nonstudy vaccinations as described in Section 6.5. - Record details of any of the prohibited medications specified in Section 6.5.1 received by the participant if required for his or her clinical care. - For participants who are HIV positive, record HIV viral load and CD4 count results from the most recent test performed since Visit 1 (if any). - Discuss contraceptive use as described in Section 10.4. - Collect a blood sample (approximately 20 mL) for immunogenicity testing. - Ask the participant to contact the site staff or investigator if a medically attended event (eg, doctor's visit, emergency room visit) or hospitalization occurs. - Ask the participant to contact the site staff or investigator (this could be via the COVID-19 illness e-diary) immediately if he or she experiences any respiratory symptoms as detailed in Section 8.13.

-- Schedule an appointment for the participant to return for the next study visit. - Complete the source documents. - The investigator or an authorized designee completes the CRFs.
+Collect stop dates of any reactogenicity e-diary events ongoing on the last day that the reactogenicity e-diary was completed and record stop dates in the CRF if required. - Record nonstudy vaccinations as described in Section 6.5. - Record details of any of the prohibited medications specified in Section 6.5.1 received by the participant if required for his or her clinical care. - For participants who are HIV-positive, record HIV viral load and CD4 count results from the most recent test performed since Visit 1 (if any). - Discuss contraceptive use as described in Section 10.4. - Collect a blood sample (approximately 20 mL for participants ≥16 years of age, and approximately 10 mL for participants in the 12- to 15-year age stratum) for immunogenicity testing. - Ask the participant or his/her parent(s)/legal guardian, as appropriate, to contact the site staff or investigator if a medically attended event (eg, doctor's visit, emergency room visit) or hospitalization occurs. - Ask the participant or his/her parent(s)/legal guardian, as appropriate, to contact the site staff or investigator (this could be via the COVID-19 illness e-diary) immediately if the participant experiences any respiratory symptoms as detailed in Section 8.13. - Schedule an appointment for the participant to return for the next study visit. - Complete the source documents. - The investigator or an authorized designee completes the CRFs. - If Visit 3 is being conducted under amendment 12 onward: If the participant is eligible for receipt of BNT162b2 according to recommendations detailed separately and available in the electronic study reference portal, determine if he/she is willing to receive BNT162b2 as part of the study.
+If so, unblind the participant's study intervention assignment, and move placebo recipients to the procedures in Section 8.16.